 WordPress LMS plugins allow you to create online courses and learning programs.
 It allows you to limit course content to only those who are currently enrolled.
 It also gives you access to gamification techniques to encourage learners to try new lessons and increase engagement.

 On the contrary, WordPress membership plugins can do much more than just keep your content safe.
 In fact, some membership plugins come with advanced LMS features.
 This allows you to create both a fully functional membership site and an appealing eLearning experience for students.

 If you want to provide a short course, including a quiz at the end, a basic LMS plugin can just be the right fit for you.

-A membership plugin with LMS features, on the other hand, would be a better alternative if you want to provide various online courses, as well as additional exclusive content and members-only forums.
+On the other hand, a membership plugin with LMS features would be a better alternative if you want to provide various online courses, additional exclusive content, and members-only forums.

 Note that many WordPress plugins come with built-in groups or membership functionalities.
 And the plugins we’ll compare are no different.

 Features to look out for in an LMS plugin

 Setting up a learning platform using LMS plugins require time and effort.
 And the last thing you want is to spend that time and effort creating a course only to discover a key feature that isn’t available in the one you chose.
 So, what functionalities should you be eyeing while looking for an LMS plugin?